 How We Treat:

 Every patient is given a comprehensive oral exam at their first appointment, and this includes an investigation of their facial muscles and TMJ as well.

 All oral appliances used by Dr. Conditt are FDA 510k approved.
 When designing them, he considers TMJ support and comfort, which will lead to better treatment and patient compliance.
 All appliances are carefully calibrated.
 Once a patient’s sleep symptoms have dramatically improved they will be referred back for a final sleep test to determine the efficacy of their oral appliance.
 If the appliance needs further calibration we will continue to work with the patient until the results are acceptable with the sleep physician.
 Once the appliance is verified and approved we will continue to see the patient for follow up appointments annually.

 Insurance and Cost:

 Fort Worth Snoring & Sleep Center is contracted with most all major medical insurances for treatment of Obstructive Sleep Apnea.
-If we are not contracted with the patient's insurance, we would be happy to assist the patient in trying to obtain a one-time in-network status or GAP exception.
+If we are not contracted with the patient's insurance, we would be happy to assist the patient in filing for reimbursements.
 We also offer special discounts and payment plans when needed.

 Medical Insurance and Sleep Apnea Therapy